Cesar Millan is host of The Dog Whisperer, a popular dog training show on the National Geographic channel.

-Cesar is a charismatic and very entertaining host, and he has made The Dog Whisperer into a big favorite amongst dog owners.
-As a result, he has many fans that implement his techniques on their house pets.
+Millan has a charismatic personality, and his show is very entertaining.
+As a result, he has made The Dog Whisperer into a big favorite among dog owners everywhere, and his many fans implement his techniques on their family dogs and puppies.

-However, there are some who feel that Cesar’s techniques are overly harsh, and inappropriate for novice trainers (most pet owners).
+However, there are some who feel that his techniques are risky, and inappropriate for novice trainers (most pet owners).

-In this article, I examine Cesar’s approach and discuss its pros and cons.
+In this article, I examine Millan’s approach and discuss some of its pros and cons.

 Cesar Millan – The Good